At a glance

 - set your limits based on observed behaviour of both attackers and your users;

-- be aware that overly-aggressive rate limiting can be used as a denial of service attack; and
+- be aware that overly-aggressive rate limiting can be used as a denial of service attack (remember that the UK GDPR requires the availability of personal data); and

 You should also consider whether other methods of preventing attacks might be appropriate.
 Examples of these methods could include, but are not limited to: